This article will explain best practices for configuring your UniFi network with Chromecast/Google Home devices.

 After you have completed the above steps, you have configured everything necessary in UniFi.
 All that is then needed is to connect your Chromecast/Google Home devices to your new SSID associated with the new VLAN.

 4. To do this, open the “Home” app made by Google.
-Select the device you wish to configure, and then forget the network as shown:
+Select the device you wish to configure, and then forget the network.

 4.3.
 After you have finished adding the new network, you should be ready to test streaming on your Chromecast.